subhashk01/oversight-scaling-laws/README.md

 # Scaling Laws For Scalable Oversight

-This repo contains the code to reproduce the plots for our paper [https://arxiv.org/abs/2504.18530](Scaling Laws For Scalable Oversight
+This repo contains the code to reproduce the plots for our paper [Scaling Laws For Scalable Oversight](https://arxiv.org/abs/2504.18530
 ).